-The vineyards of the Austrian province belong (along with Carinthia, Upper Austria, Tyrol and Vorarlberg) to the smallest wine-growing region, Bergland Austria.
-This designation applies to country wines, quality wines may be marketed under "Weinbaugebiet Salzburg".
+The vineyards of the Austrian province belong (along with Carinthia, Upper Austria, Tyrol and Vorarlberg) to the smallest wine-growing region Bergland Austria.
+This designation applies to Land wines, quality wines may be marketed under "Weinbaugebiet Salzburg".
 The first vines in modern times were planted in 2001 in Großgmain on the Untersberg, a massif in the Berchtesgaden Alps.
-The vineyards cover seven hectares of vines on the Untersberg, on a vineyard belonging to the Benedictine Abbey of Michaelbeuern in the municipality of the same name, and on the Mönchsberg in the city of Salzburg.
-On the latter, the "Paris Lodron Zwinger" has been growing since 2008, a Frühroter Veltliner, which yields around 500 bottles from this vineyard.
+The operation of a 7-hectare vineyard on the Untersberg of the Benedictine monastery of Michaelbeuern in the municipality of the same name has since been abandoned.
+At present, there is only a tiny vineyard on the Mönchsberg in the city of Salzburg with 100 m² (0.01 hectare).
+This yields 500 bottles of "Paris Lodron Zwinger" from the variety Frühroter Veltliner, which are sold for a charitable cause.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick